SmokinCaterpillar/pypet/doc/source/cookbook/concept.rst

     Robert

+..
     PS: If you use *pypet* for your research, I would be grateful if you follow the :ref:`citation_policy`.

-PPS: If you use *pypet* for BRIAN_ simulations, also check out the :ref:`brian-framework`.
+PS: If you use *pypet* for BRIAN_ simulations, also check out :ref:`brian-framework`.